lammps/lammps/doc/src/pair_aip_water_2dm.rst

 .. versionadded:: xxxx2023

-The *aip/water/2dm* style computes the anisotropic interfacial potential (AIP) potential for interfaces of water with two-dimensinal (2D) materials as described in :ref:`(Feng) <Feng>`.
+The *aip/water/2dm* style computes the anisotropic interfacial potential (AIP) potential for interfaces of water with two-dimensional (2D) materials as described in :ref:`(Feng) <Feng>`.

 .. math::